The Growth of Social Media

 - A new medium to give your company an edge over market leaders

-- A great way to make new friends and business acquaintances
+- A great way to make new friends, leads, prospects and business acquaintances

 - More powerful way to connect your company and brand with consumers

 Once you get into social and make these connections, you realize the power of social media is in how much effort you put into it and how strategically you use it.
-Join me on Twitter gord_collins to talk business, sports, travel, fun, food and entertainment.
+Join me on Twitter gord collins to talk business, sports, travel, fun, food and entertainment.
 I’ll be touching on everything!
-Check out this excellent infographic by MarketingProfs on the growth of social media.
-Numbers are good but it’s the power it gives you that’s more important.
-It what they call engagement and the power of persusasion.

 Also, see my post on Fascination, something that can pay dividends for you if you’re promoting yourself.
 And today, successful business is about successful people.